Facts about Obsessive-Compulsive Disorder

 sometimes after numerous repetitions.

-scraps of paper, old newspapers, etc.).
-The major reason given by clients for saving the objects is that they may need
+of paper, old newspapers, etc.).
+The major reason given by clients for saving the objects is that they may need them

 Thinking Rituals.
 The client develops thinking rituals that stop the obsession and neutralize the anxiety associated